zpainter/iassist/content/about/general-assembly-minutes-2010.md

 -----------------------------------------------------

-MOVED to approve the minutes of the annual general meeting of May 28, 2009 subject to typographical editorial review.\
+MOVED to approve the minutes of the annual general meeting of May 28, 2009 subject to typographical editorial review.
 Moved: T. Lindsay, seconded W. Piovesan.
 The motion CARRIED.

-3. Treasurer\'s Report
+3. Treasurer's Report
 ----------------------

 In the interest of brevity: the budget is holding steady.
 Pose any